 Where a building is demolished then the existing numbering sequence is retained and reused as far as possible in any new development.

-Addresses are entered in the LLPG in accordance with BS7666, the current data entry conventions and data transfer format published by the Local Government Information House.
+Addresses are entered in the LLPG in accordance with BS7666, the current data entry conventions and data transfer format published by the GeoPlace.
 Changes are normally submitted to the national hub daily.

-Streets are entered into the Local Street Gazetteer in accordance with BS7666, legislation from Department of Transport and the data entry conventions and data transfer format published by the Local Government Information House.
-Changes are submitted to the national hub monthly, which is the frequency prescribed by legislation.
+Streets are entered into the Local Street Gazetteer in accordance with BS7666, legislation from Department of Transport and the data entry conventions and data transfer format published by the GeoPlace.
+Changes are submitted to the national hub at least monthly, which is the frequency prescribed by legislation.

 Personal data collected as part of the application process is kept for one year after the case is complete or one year after the submitted date of occupation, whichever is the later.
 After this, the data will be deleted in compliance with GDPR.
 Where the occupation of a property is later than originally indicated, applicants are encouraged to notify the Council of the revised occupation date.